Minatozaki0911/HandSignDetection_BackgroundSubtraction/README.md

-# CV202
-Computer Vision with Raspberry Pi 4
+# Hand Gesture Recognition with a simple CNN network
+### A project for Computer Vision EE3077 class
+Model trained on Google Colab's GPU
+Input image taken from live webcam